ohaddahan/tech-tapas/content/en/posts/rust-feature-flags.md

 So in regular mode, `test-client` feature is not enabled.
 And I just needed to add `--features test-client` to my `cargo test` commands.
-While this looks dirty since I have duplicate code, if I would use the same `method` it would still need two different implementations due to differences in `clients`.
+While this looks dirty since I have duplicate code, if I would use the same `method` it would still need two different internal implementations with a `match` clause due to differences in `clients`.

 ## References